Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 - Tobacco powder - This is ONLY USED for those who are used to consuming tobacco and ask specifically for its addition to their paan.

 Watch How Paan Is Made In The Video Below

 Though the International Agency for Research on Cancer (IARC) and the World Health Organization (WHO), accept scientific evidence confirming that chewing paan and consuming areca nut is cancer-causing, there is research that underlines the health benefits of betel leaf and some of the ingredients used in paan, barring tobacco of course, which does cause cancer.

 More About Paan

 Paan is also served in traditional ceremonies like marriages, receptions and religious festivals.
-It is a refreshing indulgence anytime of the day.
+It is a refreshing indulgence any time of the day.
 Eating an occasional pan is a treat some people enjoy.
-Consuming paan regularly stains the teeth and gums permanently a reddish color because of the catechu paste.
+Consuming paan regularly stains the teeth and gums permanently a reddish colour because of the catechu paste.